-To quickly select one or more known rules and dismiss others, first deselect all rules by turning off the Rule name toggle, then search for your target rule names and select each individually by turning its toggle on.
+To quickly select one or more known rules and dismiss others, first deselect all rules by moving the Rule name toggle to the left, then search for your target rule names and select each individually by moving its toggle to the right.

 Step 2.
 Create field mappings

-The system uses prepackaged Sigma rules for detector creation.
-It can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
+Because the system uses prepackaged Sigma rules for detector creation, it can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
 The field mapping step presents a view of automatically mapped fields while also providing the option to customize, change, or add new field mappings.
-When a detector includes customized rules, you can follow this step to manually map detector rule field names to log source field names.
+When a detector includes custom rules, you can follow this step to manually map rule field names to log source field names.

 A note on field names

-If you choose to perform manual field mapping, you should be familiar with the field names in the log index and have an understanding of the data contained in those fields.
-If you have an understanding of the log source fields in the index, the mapping is typically a straightforward process.
+The field mapping process requires that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
+If you have an understanding of the log fields in the index, the mapping is typically a straightforward process.